Saturday, July 20, 2024

 OUTTRO

-With a bit of patience and attention to detail the Eagle > Kicad import process goes--GREAT.
+With a bit of patience and attention to detail the Eagle > Kicad import process works--GREAT.

 Kudos to the Kicad development team, they must have spent hours and hours getting this import process to work; their time and hard work has already saved me hours and hours doing schematic capture and layout "from scratch."